Badlands (band): Badlands and Voodoo Highway (1989–1992)

-Voodoo Highway

 Eric Singer was soon fired from Badlands; he later joined Paul Stanley's solo club band and played with KISS following the death of drummer Eric Carr.
 Badlands picked up Jeff Martin, former vocalist for Racer X and Chaisson's bandmate in Phoenix-based bands Surgical Steel and St. Michael, to take over on drums.
 Disagreements arose between the band and Atlantic Records about musical direction, and also between Gillen and his bandmates about the inclusion on the planned album of songs he had written.
 Lee has recalled that, shortly after the first album's tour in 1990, Gillen was first diagnosed with AIDS, and was starting to get "really thin and didn't look quite as healthy."
 After the band released Voodoo Highway in 1991, Gillen left the band as friction increased during the UK tour in 1992.
 Lee at the time announced he had hired Los Angeles native Debby Holiday, from the band Stilletto, to replace Gillen on their UK tour; however, before this occurred, the band quickly drafted Gillen back to complete the tour before he officially left the band.

-Kerrang! articles
+Tensions, breakup, Gillen's death and Dusk (1992–1998)

 After Gillen left the band and announced Holiday as his replacement, Lee was interviewed about her by Kerrang! magazine.
-A black woman, Holiday was the daughter of songwriter Jimmy Holiday (best known for penning the Dolly Parton hit "Put a Little Love in Your Heart").
+A black woman, Holiday was the daughter of songwriter Jimmy Holiday (best known for penning the Jackie DeShannon hit "Put a Little Love in Your Heart").
 She was raised in Beverly Hills, and had performed in many of the Sunset Strip's major clubs.
 Few of Badlands' fans were familiar with her prior musical activities.
 The interview with Lee was published in issue No. 399; he talked only briefly about Gillen's replacement and described his erratic behavior.

-On-stage confrontation

-On July 2, the band played at the London Astoria.
+On July 2, 1992, the band played at the London Astoria.
 Just a few songs in, Gillen pulled out a copy of the Kerrang! magazine that had been released with Lee's story in it and shouted to the crowd "there's two sides to every story" while Lee mouthed "It's all true."
 Still, the band played the rest of its set.
 In Kerrang! issue No. 400, Neil Jeffries reviewed the gig and claimed that he had never seen a band with so much tension play so superbly.
 He praised Lee's guitar work and claimed the band was absolutely superb despite their obvious feuds.